aws/aws-cdk/packages/@aws-cdk/aws-pipes-alpha/README.md

 ## Enrichment

-In the enrichment step the (un)filtered payloads from the source can be used to invoke one of the following services
+In the enrichment step the (un)filtered payloads from the source can be used to invoke one of the following services:

 - API destination
 - Amazon API Gateway